Éric Rohmer: Career as a journalist

 In 1950, he co-founded the film magazine La Gazette du Cinéma with Rivette and Godard, but it was short-lived.
 In 1951 Rohmer joined the staff of André Bazin's newly founded film magazine Cahiers du Cinéma, of which he became the editor in 1956.
 There, Rohmer established himself as a critic with a distinctive voice; fellow Cahiers contributor and French New Wave filmmaker Luc Moullet later remarked that, unlike the more aggressive and personal writings of younger critics like Truffaut and Godard, Rohmer favored a rhetorical style that made extensive use of questions and rarely used the first person singular.
 Rohmer was known as more politically conservative than most of the Cahiers staff, and his opinions were highly influential on the magazine's direction while he was editor.
 Rohmer first published articles under his real name but began using "Éric Rohmer" in 1955 so that his family would not find out that he was involved in the film world, as they would have disapproved.

 Rohmer's best-known article was "Le Celluloïd et le marbre" ("Celluloid and Marble", 1955), which examines the relationship between film and other arts.
 In the article, Rohmer writes that in an age of cultural self-consciousness, film is "the last refuge of poetry" and the only contemporary art form from which metaphor can still spring naturally and spontaneously.

-In 1957 Rohmer and Claude Chabrol wrote Hitchcock (Paris: Éditions Universitaires, 1957), the earliest book-length study of Alfred Hitchcock.
+In 1957, Rohmer and Claude Chabrol wrote Hitchcock (Paris: Éditions Universitaires, 1957), the earliest book-length study of Alfred Hitchcock.
 It focuses on Hitchcock's Catholic background and has been called "one of the most influential film books since the Second World War, casting new light on a filmmaker hitherto considered a mere entertainer".
 Hitchcock helped establish the auteur theory as a critical method and contributed to the reevaluation of the American cinema that was central to that method.

-By 1963 Rohmer was becoming more at odds with some of the more radical left-wing critics at Cahiers du Cinéma.
-He continued to admire US films while many of the other left-wing critics had rejected them and were championing cinéma vérité and Marxist film criticism.
+By 1963, Rohmer was becoming more at odds with some of the more radical left-wing critics at Cahiers du Cinéma.
+He continued to admire American films while many of the other left-wing critics had rejected them and were championing cinéma vérité and Marxist film criticism.
 Rohmer resigned that year and was succeeded by Rivette.
+An anthology of Rohmer's writings on cinema was published in French in 1984 and in English translation in 1989 as The Taste for Beauty.